 Alec was a director and a therapist, a primal therapist to be precise.
 It was a powerful combination.
 As a director, he used primal therapy techniques to help performing artists access deep feelings and develop raw autobiographical material for the stage.
-The Workshop, which he founded in 1962 (and was originally known as Theatre Of Encounter), served as a theater lab and an informal performance space.
+The workshop, which he founded in 1962 (and was originally known as Theatre Of Encounter) served as a theater lab and an informal performance space.

 When I joined the group in 1979 there was a photo of John Lennon as a five year-old hanging in the studio.
-It was actually the back cover of John’s Plastic Ono Band album, which John wrote and recorded soon after his experience in Primal Therapy with Dr. Arthur Janov.
+It was actually the back cover of John’s Plastic Ono Band album, which he wrote and recorded soon after his experience in Primal Therapy with Dr. Arthur Janov.
 The album, which had been a favorite of mine since it was released in 1970, was adored by workshop members.
 We saw ourselves as having embarked on a similar path as John.
 He was a hero to us, not because he was a Beatle, or because he was a rock star, but because he was committed to shining a light in the dark places within himself and authentically sharing his journey.

 Fast forward to the summer of 1981: John had been senselessly murdered the previous December and we were planning a reading of a new play: Show Me The Way To Strawberry Fields.
 (Alec was the director and I was one of the actors.)
 The play was about the impact of John’s death on two couples in crisis.

-About a month before the scheduled reading the playwright got cold feet and pulled the script.
+About a month before the scheduled reading, the playwright got cold feet and pulled the script.
 But the publicity was already out and our impulse to do something to remember John was strong.
-So Alec and I decided to pull together a John Lennon Tribute, a gathering of actors, musicians, dancers, poets and friends.
+So, Alec and I decided to pull together a John Lennon Tribute, a gathering of actors, musicians, dancers, poets and friends.

 The finale for the 34th Annual John Lennon Tribute